A new era in Internet history has arrived – Internet of Assets and Blockchain

 The idea is to have a shared ledger that records every transaction (a block) and appends it to existing blocks in the chain (hence “blockchain”).
 Every asset (be it a car, a loan, or a shipment of coffee) is tracked and every change to that asset is written to the blockchain.
-Every partner that is a part of the trusted network receives automated updates to its version of the chain as soon as transaction is complete.
+Every partner that is a part of the trusted network receives automated updates to its version of the chain as soon as the transaction is complete.
 Manipulation of the written blocks is not possible since data on the chain is immutable.

-Smart contracts written in Go or Java and deployed by parties will govern and allow automation of the process, act as mediators and, ultimately, make traditional contracts obsolete.
+Smart contracts written in Go or Java and deployed by parties will govern and allow automation of the process, act as mediators, and, ultimately, make traditional contracts obsolete.

 Consensus protocols will ensure that, even when integrating blockchain with existing or external systems, the potential conflicts are resolved by a complex algorithm that keeps all nodes in sync.